JohnScience/shieldify/README.md

 ## Notes

 At the moment of writing, the crate expects that the repository is hosted on GitHub.

+In theory, the crate might eventually be able to use [`git2`](https://crates.io/crates/git2) to get the repository information from the local repository, but it is not implemented yet.

 ## Related crates